pyxu-org/pyxu/doc/intro/index.rst

 Get Started Now!
 ----------------

 Ready to dive in? 🏊‍♀️ Our tutorial kicks off with an introductory overview of computational imaging and Bayesian reconstruction.
-It then provides an in-depth tour of Pyxu's multitude of features through concrete examples.
+It then provides an in-depth tour of Pyxu's features through concrete examples.

-So, gear up to embark on a transformative journey in computational imaging.
+So gear up to embark on a transformative journey in computational imaging.

 Join Our Community
 ------------------

 Pyxu is open-source and ever-evolving 🚀.
 Your contributions, whether big or small, can make a significant impact.
 So come be part of the community that's setting the pace for computational imaging 🌱.

 Let's accelerate the transition from research prototypes to production-ready solutions.
 Dive into Pyxu today and make computational imaging more powerful, efficient, and accessible for everyone! 🎉

 .. toctree::
    :maxdepth: 1